jshun/ppopp20-ae/README.md

 Getting Started Guide
 --------

-The framework code for Ligra-H is located in the ligra/ directory.
+The framework code for Hygra is located in the ligra/ directory.
 The code for the hypergraph algorithms is in the apps/hyper/ directory, which is where compilation should be performed for the artifact evaluation.
 Hypergraph generators and converters are